 Fix Your Finances

-Real Estate Problem Solver specializes in making the hurt go away when you need to sell your home fast.
+Real Estate Problem Solver specializes in making the real estate hurt go away when you need to sell your home fast.
 BUT, sometimes it may not come to that.
 Everybody runs into financial trouble at one time or another.
 Not being able to pay the bills can cause unwanted stress to anyone.
 Many times it’s not our fault, life changes.
 There may be a death in the family, a job loss or change of jobs.
 Injuries that cause attacks of medical bills in the mailbox is one of the most common problems that we run into.
 No matter the situation, if life happens in a direction that the income can’t handle, don’t be afraid to make the necessary changes.
 Here are some ideas that I think everyone should change in their day to day finances.

 After the 2008 housing bust, many people in our area started carpooling.
 Some made a side income out of it and even got carpooling subsidies from the government for it.
 I live in the country, so we made sure to have a good long list of destinations and planned the route before we drove anywhere.
 That alone saved almost a hundred dollars a month.